MarkusKun/sdlbuzzquiz/README.txt

 players get points - so the quickest player gets the points that are first in list.
 Note: After this "queue" has been used up, additional correct players get the number of points that are given in the "last" tag.
+So if you want the slower players to not get any points at all, add one entry with 0 points.
-Same for "incorrect" (for players giving incorrect answers)
+Same for "incorrect" (for players giving incorrect answers) "nothing" states the number of points a player gets for not answering at all.
+With this, you may reward not giving a wrong answer (if the wrong answer gives less points than the "nothing") but you may also use this as a penalty (if you're not right, at least be certain).
+Of course, there is no "first" player that hasn't answered.
+All players that didn't answer, did so at the same time.

 Adding questions:
 The questions are contained in xml-files.
 More information follows.